Muhd91/UNO-CARDS-RECOGNISER-/README.md

-Here I combined the colour and shape detection and used the following functions:
+In this stage I combined the colour and shape detection and used the following functions:
 -find_cards

 -find_dominant_colour

 -find_number_contour

 -Find card for each image

 -Normalize image sizes

 -Train for colour and number/shape

 -Test the data

 # IV.Uno-combination (colour+shape) using the webcam only
 I followed the previous procedure but only changed the way of receiving the data, as I am feeding the system here by using the webcam.

 # V.Uno-combination (colour+shape) using the dataset & webcam – python script

-After combining (colour+number/shape) I have added the following arguments: a- ('--images', help="Input CARDS") b- ('--camdevice', type=int, default=0, help="Camera number") c- ('--mode', choices=['livecam', 'staticimg'], default='livecam', help="Mode")
+After combining (colour+number/shape) I have added the following arguments:

+a- ('--images', help="Input CARDS")

+b- ('--camdevice', type=int, default=0, help="Camera number")

+c- ('--mode', choices=['livecam', 'staticimg'], default='livecam', help="Mode")

 d- ('--input', type=str, default='', help="Input image for detection")

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 # The following methods are showing how to run the python script:

 A. Example of how to run the python script and using static images (dataset): python webcam-NEW.py --mode staticimg --images CARDS --input CARDS/ONE_Y.jpeg